BIVROST/360PlayerWindows/MOTD/MOTD.md

 #### A server error (`error`)

-Returned when the server has had an issue.
+Returned when the server encounters an issue.

 ```json
 {